Is your website living up to your expectations?

 Typically businesses want to rank higher, generate more sales leads or improve their conversion rates.
 It’s important to establish your sites main purpose.

 Your input will also help me learn about your target audience and your main competitors.

 Technical SEO is about laying a strong foundation for your website.
 In the same way a building needs a strong foundation to stop it crashing down; your website needs a strong foundation for it to rank well.

-If you want further information of what a technical audit involves, here’s an indepth step by step guide to technical SEO.
+If you want further information of what a technical review involves, here’s an indepth step by step guide to technical SEO.

 Content is where the final outcome of the battle with your competitors is won or lost.